-Getting Off and On: StrongBoard Balance vs. Bosu
+Getting On and Off: StrongBoard Balance vs. Bosu

-STRONGBOARD BALANCE – SBB’s level surface makes getting on safe and easy.
-Each unit comes with an “on /off” instructional card, and there are also videos on the learning center and YouTube™ channel.
+STRONGBOARD BALANCE® – The platform’s level surface makes getting on and off safe and easy.
+Each unit comes with an “on /off” instructional card, and there is an introduction video accessible on the education tab.

 Stabilization: StrongBoard Balance vs. Bosu

-BOSU® – It is possible to stabilize on BOSU® as it employs air which is pliable, transferable and can be manipulated by applied weight.
-When a user finds stabilization (the “sweet spot”), involuntary muscle contraction is significantly decreased and a user is not forced to stay engaged.
+BOSU® – It is possible to stabilize on BOSU® ball as it employs air which is pliable, transferable and can be manipulated by applied weight.
+When a user finds stabilization (or flat spot) involuntary muscle contraction is significantly decreased and a user is not forced to stay engaged.

 Range of Motion: StrongBoard Balance vs. Bosu

-STRONGBOARD BALANCE® – StrongBoard’s 4″ (MINI) and 6″ (STRONGBOARD BALANCE) springs allow for a maximum range of motion in all three planes of motion (i.e., sagittal, frontal and transverse) during full body exercises.
+STRONGBOARD BALANCE® – StrongBoard MINI®’s 4″ springs and StrongBoard Balance’s 6″ springs allow for a maximum range of motion in all three planes of motion (i.e., sagittal, frontal and transverse) during full body exercises.
 This full range of motion offered by StrongBoard is referred to as Unlimited Dynamic Articulation™ (UDA) as a user is able to hit all 360 degrees around the fulcrum, in every angle.

-Bosu® – Bosu® offers a limited range of motion depending on the amount of air inside the inflatable ball (less air – means it’s more pliable and increases the surface contact of the feet and hands), the weight of the user, and the competing degree of supination.
+BOSU® – Bosu® ball offers a limited range of motion depending on the amount of air inside the inflatable ball (less air – means it’s more pliable and increases the surface contact of the feet and hands), the weight of the user, and the competing degree of supination.

 Exercises: StrongBoard Balance vs. Bosu

-STRONGBOARD BALANCE® – SBB offers a flat/level, industrial grade platform for exercises in both standing and plank positions, which supports the kinetic chain and mimics most real life movements and surfaces.
+STRONGBOARD BALANCE® – Provides a flat/level, industrial grade platform for exercises in both standing and plank positions, which supports the kinetic chain and mimics most real life movements and surfaces.

 Instability Variance: StrongBoard Balance vs. Bosu

 STRONGBOARD BALANCE® – Because StrongBoard balance board is a first class lever system (think of a see-saw), and its springs serve as a fulcrum (the center and most stable point), greater instability may occur the further away the feet or hands are placed from the center of the board (think of a teeter totter).
-While placing the feet/hands in a neutral position.
-This instability allows for a greater activation of the supporting/stabilizing musculature.
-Creating involuntary muscle contractions and increased core engagement.
+This instability allows for a greater activation of the supporting/stabilizing musculature, creating involuntary muscle contractions and increased core engagement.
 As StrongBoard’s function is wholly supported by science a user can consciously choose a wider stance/hand position & increased joint angle for increased instability, or a closer stance/hand position & decreased joint angle for increased stability.

-Bosu®: Instability varies depending on several factors – user’s weight and the amount of air within.
+BOSU®: Instability varies depending on several factors – user’s weight and the amount of air within.
 When properly inflated – and the feet are placed closer to the center of the dome there is considerably more stability due to the top of the dome having less angle.
 However, if overinflated and the feet are placed further away from the center of the dome, the ankles tend to over supinate, causing the knees and hips to externally rotate.
 Without knowing the formula for position with variances in the amount of air or PSI calibration, it is virtually impossible for a user to consciously choose their desired activation by determined position.

 Customization: StrongBoard Balance vs. Bosu